AlexJS6/Car_Game_Python/README.md

 ## My Project
 This little Sunday project is a Car game with the help of pygame to get better at python and because those little projects are really fun.
-This project was done without tutorial with the help of the projects that I had done before.
+This project was done without tutorial but with the help of the projects that I had done before.

 ## Instructions to test the game
 - Open the 'Tetris_in_Python.exe' file